nicolasjhampton/python_tutorial_game_project/step3.md

         - ...another to check a login status (in or out) is present.

 I swear this gameplan almost writes itself!
+Wait, something's wrong.
+Let me just back up and correct something really quick...

+### 2. Writing tests for code you know nothing about

+So, without
-So, without knowing anything about what it takes to login and logout, I can reasonably assume that something like "logged in" would be a property of the ```User``` model that we create, most
+knowing anything about what it takes to login and logout, I can reasonably assume that something like "logged in" would be a property of the ```User``` model that we create, most